takuti/Recommendation.jl/README.md

 julia> Pkg.test("Recommendation")
 ```

-Note that unit tests for dataset loaders (e.g., `load_movielens_lates()`) are conditionally triggered as follows, so that CI does not make excessive download requests to the external sites:
+Note that unit tests for dataset loaders (e.g., `load_movielens_latest()`) are conditionally triggered as follows, so that CI does not make excessive download requests to the external sites:

 ```julia
 julia> Pkg.test("Recommendation", test_args=["download"])